-- File the Form 803 when a person donates \$5,000 or more in a calendar year to charitable organizations or events at the request of an elected officer. - Once a source has made a behested payment(s) of \$5,000 or more during the calendar year, subsequent payments of any amount from that source during the calendar year must be reported. - File the Form 803 with the elected officer's agency (e.g., Statewide office, Legislature) within 30 days following the date of the payment. - The agency must send a copy of the Form 803 to the FPPC.
+- File the Form 803 when a person donates \$5,000 or more in a calendar year to charitable organizations or events at the request of an elected officer. - Once a source has made a behested payment(s) of \$5,000 or more during the calendar year, subsequent payments of any amount from that source during the calendar year must be reported.

+- An elected officer must disclose a relationship to a nonprofit organization recipient of a behested payment and any proceeding before their agency at the time of payment or within 12 months prior to the reported payment in which the payor is involved in the proceeding.
+See Regulation 18424 for additional information. - File the Form 803 with the elected officer's agency (e.g., Statewide office, Legislature) within 30 days following the date of the payment. - The agency must send a copy of the Form 803 to the FPPC.
 The FPPC posts the reports on its website. - State candidates now have the option to file Form 803 electronically.